-Do you remember how I couldn't buy the Peñoles stock?
-It was listed on the Mexican stock exchange, which my broker did not carry.
-I asked again and behold, there is a way to buy Peñoles anyway.
+Do you remember how Dr. Stern couldn't buy the Peñoles stock?
+It was listed on the Mexican stock exchange, which his broker did not carry.
+He asked again and behold, there is a way to buy Peñoles anyway.
 On a pink sheet.
 What is a pink sheet, you may ask.

 The name goes back to so-called OTC securities.
 These are stocks that are traded off-exchange and not on a large stock exchange.
 The portfolio is divided between people who are connected via telephone and computer networks.
 The securities are traded "over the counter" (OTC).
 The term pink sheet comes from the earlier practice of issuing information about these securities on pink paper.

 Companies can choose to test the OTC waters and use it as a springboard before venturing into the larger exchanges and markets.
 There are certain security and trading requirements imposed on companies by the US Securities and Exchange Commission (SEC) and FIRNA.
 Nevertheless, these minimum requirements are much lower than those on the major stock exchanges.

 Is this a problem for us?
 Not really, because Peñoles is listed on the Mexican stock exchange.
 It is the second largest stock exchange in Latin America with corresponding safety standards.

 That's why Dr. Stern continues his research.
 Unfortunately, the website is quite bad, difficult to read, and technically outdated.
 The news about Peñoles suggests that the company is trying to attract international investors.
 The reporting currency was changed to US dollars.
 They may want to open up to a wider audience.